robotpy/robotpy-wpilib/docs/guide/running.rst

 Your driver station should be able to connect to your code, and it will be able to operate your robot!

 .. note:: This is good for running experimental code, but it won't start the code when the robot starts up.
-In the future we'll add notes on how to properly do this.
+Use pyfrc to do that.

 On your computer